PiotrIT2015/white-weed-playcraft/README.md

 ## Usage

-* pip install -r ./backend/requirements.txt
+1. double click on `install-require-libraries.bat`
-* add python and ReactJS to PATH
+2. add python and ReactJS to PATH
-* double click on: wwp.bat
+3. double click on `wwp.bat`

 ## Technologies
 Project is created with: